Instant boiling water taps...transparent costs for the first time

 Maintenance costs

+While I’d expect reliability of these products to be pretty good they do have maintenance needs that are important to give them a good lifespan.
 Some of the manufacturers of instant hot water taps recommend replacing items such as filters every 6 to 12 months, and these can be costly.
-This very recent Which article gives a lot of information about this brand by brand.
+This Which article gives a lot of information about this brand by brand.

 If you live in hard water areas then descaling of instant boiling water systems needs to be done periodically for some manufacturers, or filters need to be changed.
 In the case of Quooker for example the kit for doing this is around £50 and my understanding of the cost for a Quooker engineer to do this is around £150.